solar-wallet/solar-faq/docs/guide/01-introduction.md

 * Multi-signature accounts and transactions
 * Asset/token management
 * Decentralized Exchange (DEX) integration (trade interface)
-* Non-custodial key storage (your secret key is stored on your device only)
+* Self-custodial key storage (your secret key is stored on your device only)
 * Testnet support

 **Available for**